-Study on the application of the duty of vigilance law by companies - analysis of the first vigilance plans published (25 April 2018)
+Study on the application of the law on duty of vigilance - analysis of 2018-2019 vigilance plans

 This study aims to analyse the vigilance plans published by companies for the 2nd enforcement exercise of the law on the duty of vigilance and to highlight related enforcement issues.
 It covers 83 vigilance plans published between September 2018 and mid-June 2019.

 - In the vast majority of companies, vigilance plans are now formalized and measures defined, the challenge is now to ensure that they are deployed in all entities and that they are effective.